What Happened To Martha Jean Lambert?

 Published Sunday, November 28, 2004

 The mother is convinced her 12-year-old daughter, Martha Jean Lambert, was abducted from the street outside her St. Augustine house 19 years and one day ago.
+An investigator who has studied the case is almost as sure that the little girl is dead, possibly killed on the day she disappeared.

 Both want to know what happened to Martha, a happy little girl who, on the day she disappeared, was looking forward to visiting relatives, her family remembers.